Drugs A - Z

 This medicine may affect your concentration, or hide signs of tiredness.
 Until you know how this drug affects you, do not drive, ride a bicycle, use machinery, or do anything that needs mental alertness.
 If you are having trouble sleeping, and this continues to be a regular and bothersome side effect, contact your health care provider to discuss your options.

 Tell your doctor or health care professional if this medicine loses its effects, or if you feel you need to take more than the prescribed amount.
 Do not change the dosage without talking to your doctor or health care professional.
-Do not suddenly stop your medicine.
+Do not suddenly stop your medication.
+Ask your doctor or health care professional for advice.

 If you are scheduled for any surgery, tell your healthcare provider that you are taking this medicine.
 You may need to stop taking this medicine before the procedure.